beauterre/MG-asvg/README.md

 [Discussions](https://github.com/HjalmarSnoep/MG-asvg/discussions/1)

 ## placing an ASVG on the HTML page
 It works the same as any SVG, so you can use normal layout techniques..
 It is a little bit different from using an image or animated gif, since an image is a bitmap and SVG is vector (infinite resolution).
 You do not have to include different sources to get more resolutions.
 The best way is to style an SVG like you would any block-element.
 The SVG will stretch according to the preserveAspectRatio attribute.
 (kind of like using "cover", but with more possibilities)

+## backwards compatibility / fallback / noscript
+Some platforms/people may not support JS.
+That´s ok.
+Then you are just loading a unnecessarily big SVG.
+But it will display fine.
+You can even set a display that has NOTHING to do with your film, just to make it possibly to do a "unpacking" animation.
+So kind of like a loading animation, but just playing while the JS unpacks the animation (inbetweens) to something it can easily play in real time.
+(This will use more memory, ofcourse, that is the trade of)

 ## How to make an ASVG